>TOPICS

 Meditation on the Heart Center

 Another way to practice Ishvara Pranidhana is to meditate on the heart.
-However, in yoga practice, the term ‚heart center‚ does not refer to the anatomical heart.
+However, in yoga practice, the term heart center does not refer to the anatomical heart.
 Rather it signifies the soft, receptive area behind the breastbone.
-In this area, feelings such as love and joy, but also sadness or fear of loss can be felt.
-Opening the heart by concentrating on the long exhalation, feelings of all embracing expanse occur.
+In this area, feelings such as love and joy, sadness, or fear of loss can be felt.
+Opening the heart by concentrating on the long exhalation creates feelings of all-encompassing spaciousness.

 That region is the center of the I-sense related to one’s body.
 The brain is no doubt the center of mental actions, but if mental fluctuations are stopped for a time, it can be felt that the sense of ego is going down to the heart. […] When after some practice the mind of the devotee becomes somewhat calm and carefree […] a transparent white light limitless luminous sky should be imagined by him within his heart.
 Then knowing that the omnipresent God is pervading that space, the devotee should contemplate that his I-sense, i.e. his whole self is in the God who is present in the heart.
 The next step would be to merge his mind in the mind of the Ishvara residing in the void-like space within his heart and rest in a state of contemptment, without any care or thought.
 4